njanik/hayward-pool-heater-mqtt/readme.md

 You have to connect the `NET` pin of the PC1000 controller to your `D5` pin of the wemos d1 via a *bidirectional* level shifter, and connect the PC1000 `GND` to the `GND` of your esp8266.
 The 5v <-> 3.3v level shifter is mandatory because the esp8266 is not 5V tolerant, and the heatpump **controller is not working with 3.3v**.

+On the **PC1001** board, you can connect the Wemos on +5V and GND using the connector CN16, then connect NET, +5V and GND to a *bi-directional logic level converter* (high voltage side) and, on the other side (low voltage side), connect the Wemos +3.3V, GND and D5.

 **MQTT topics**